cmse822/project-3-mpi-p2p-team5-1/REPPORT.md

 We plotted the total time for execution of 100 iterations versus the message size in bytes.
 We can conclude from this plot that when the 2 processes are on different nodes, the communication takes more time, as it needs to communicate between nodes, which is way slower than communicating inside 1 node.

+The other thing we can notice here is that for 2 processes on 1 node, at the very end of the curve, the total time increases which can be because of the allocated space for the message.
+It might get full if the message is too large, which in turn can increase the execution time.

 ![Time vs Message size in log-log](Part1/part1_total.png "Time vs Message size in log-log")

 If we divide the total time by the total amount of bytes, the plot will look like the plot below.
+It looks like with increasing size of the message, the time of execution per byt of a message decreases.
+We see the pverflow issue for the message size  (very tail of the plot) for 2 processes on 1 node.

 ![Time/byte vs Message size in log-log](Part1/part1_perbyte.png "Time/byte vs Message size in log-log")